.

 third form.(third entity or third.person).noun

-in grammar, a statement in the third for, entity or person is a statement about another entity or thing and not directly about yourself or about the person you are talking to; the subject of a statement like this is 'he', 'she', 'it' or a name or noun used and are pronouns of the third form of speaking (I heard she got a new vehicle; they are going to the mountains for the weekend); the third form is used in referring to a person or thing other than the speaker or the one spoken to (I was talking with her and she said he would be coming to the beach with us); a statement in the third form is a statement about another one or thing and not directly about yourself or about the person you are talking to
+in grammar, a statement in the third for, entity or person is a statement about another entity or thing and not directly about yourself or about the individual you are talking to; the subject of a statement like this is 'he', 'she', 'it' or a name or noun used and are pronouns of the third form of speaking (I heard she got a new vehicle; they are going to the mountains for the weekend); the third form is used in referring to an individual or thing other than the speaker or the one spoken to (I was talking with her and she said he would be coming to the beach with us); a statement in the third form is a statement about another one or thing and not directly about yourself or about the person you are talking to

 Usage note for the three forms: in the second and third forms, when the word 'would' may be used (if he had known that, he 'would' {not 'should'} have answered differently); the word 'would' cannot always be substituted for 'should', but the word 'should' can be used in all three forms; See more Usage notes